vitejs/vite/docs/guide/migration.md

 ### Update `experimentalDecorators` and `useDefineForClassFields` TypeScript behaviour

-Vite 5 uses esbuild 0.18, which changes how `experimentalDecorators` and `useDefineForClassFields` are handled.
+Vite 5 uses esbuild 0.19 and removes the compatibility layer for esbuild 0.18, which changes how `experimentalDecorators` and `useDefineForClassFields` are handled.

 - **`experimentalDecorators` is not enabled by default**